jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_1_Automation.md

 # Automating RNA-seq pipelines

-OK, that was insanely slow.
+OK, that was slow.
 We wrote out a single command line by hand.
 There were a lot of details.
 We needed to make no errors.
 You can probably imagine that this task becomes more cumbersome as your project gets bigger.
 It becomes harder to write a line of code error-free.

 To guard against errors and streamline large projects, we need an **automation strategy**.
 This is the heart of pipeline building.